 For more information on support for women living in rural and remote areas, please look at:

-- The My Journey Kit for information on women in rural areas.
+- The My Journey online tool is a free resource that provides up-to-date, reliable information for women in rural areas.

 - Our Patient Assisted Travel Scheme fact sheet.